Observe the ancient ball game of Kemari, in this annual festival to the gods

-|Directions||12-minute walk from Keihan Line Demachiyanaghi Stn. 【From JR Kyoto Station, take the city bus line 205 toward Shijo Kawaramachi Kitaoji Bus Terminal and get off at Shimogamo Jinja-mae.
+|Directions||12-minute walk from Keihan Line Demachiyanaghi Stn. 【From JR Kyoto Station】 From JR Kyoto Station, take the city bus line 205 toward Shijo Kawaramachi Kitaoji Bus Terminal and get off at Shimogamo Jinja-mae.
 (30 min.)|

 |Event time||1:30 start|

 |Cancellations||Event will occur inside if raining|

-|Languages spoken||Japanese only|
+|Lanuages spoken||Japanese only|